-So you have probably been spending hours and hours looking for the best brand to buy a sewing machine from.
-We appreciate it, as that shows that you’re serious about your sewing endeavors.
+Have you been spending hours and hours looking for the best Brother Sewing Machines for Beginners?
+We appreciate it, as that shows you’re serious about your sewing endeavors.

 Best Brother Sewing Machines